Atlantic Sturgeon Population Estimates

 Pee Dee River, South Carolina

-In the Pee Dee River, side scan sonar imaging was used to estimate approximately 1,823 to 1,944 adult or sub-adult Atlantic sturgeon in the river during the three day sampling period.
+In the Pee Dee River, side scan sonar imaging was used to estimate a summer feeding aggregation, which may have included fish non-natal to the river, of approximately 1,823 to 1,944 adult or sub-adult Atlantic sturgeon in the river during the three day sampling period.
 Because shortnose sturgeon can grow slightly larger than one meter in length, it is possible that some of these individuals were large shortnose sturgeon rather than sub-adult Atlantic sturgeon.

 Altamaha River, Georgia